There are two main kinds of investment strategy: Active and Passive.

-On the other hand, passive strategies are all about sticking to cheaper indice trackers for a long term.
-They also have managers but their goal is to replicate the performance of an index as closely as possible.
+On the other hand, passive strategies are all about following indices over the long term.
+They also have managers but their goal is to replicate the performance of an index as closely as possible - rather than making active trading decisions.
 Passive managers invest in broad sectors of the market, called asset classes or indexes.
-The underlying belief, is that consistently outperforming the market for the professional and small investors alike is difficult.
+The underlying reasoning here, is that consistently outperforming the market for the professional and small investors alike is difficult, so why try to do it?
+Why not minimize operating costs and take the market returns?

-And unfortunately, most fund managers fail to beat the market over a very long period of time.
+Unfortunately, most fund managers fail to beat the market over a long period of time.

 Warren Buffett, the world famous investor and CEO of Berkshire Hathaway, stated in a letter to shareholders: "low-cost index funds are likely to beat most active fund managers" (ok, to be fair, he meant in the long run and in the US).